brson/blog.rust-lang.org/_drafts/rustup.md

 TODO: just make install work

-Talk about cross-compilation and linking.
+* Talk about cross-compilation and linking.

-Talk about host and target, target triples.
+* Talk about host and target, target triples.

-All examples will be using the basic hello world project created by calling `cargo new --bin hello`.

-TODO: Show animation of rustup in action

-Mention MSVC is default (and make it so).

 If you are already convinced and just want to get on with it, visit [www.rustup.rs] to install `rustup`.